-If you experience any of these severe symptoms, call your doctor.
+Call your doctor if you experience any of these severe symptoms.

-According to the Johns Hopkins Medical Center, about eight percent of those infected develop hemolytic uremic syndrome (HUS), a condition in which the red blood cells are damaged (Johns Hopkins).
-This can lead to kidney failure.
-This complication can be life-threatening, especially for children and the elderly.
-HUS generally begins about five to 10 days following the onset of diarrhea.
+According to the Centers for Disease Control and Prevention, about 5 to 10 percent of those who are infected develop hemolytic uremic syndrome (HUS), a condition in which the red blood cells are damaged.
+This can lead to kidney failure, which can be life-threatening, especially for children and the elderly.
+HUS generally begins about 5 to 10 days after the onset of diarrhea.

 Whether food is prepared at home, in a restaurant, or in a grocery store, unsafe handling and preparation can cause contamination.
 Common causes of food poisoning include:

-During the slaughtering process, poultry and meat products can pick up bacteria from the animals’ intestines.
+During the slaughtering process, poultry and meat products can acquire bacteria from the animals’ intestines.

 Poor sanitation can cause water to contain bacteria from human or animal waste.
 You can get the infection from drinking contaminated water or from swimming in it.

-E. coli can spread when an infected person fails to wash his or her hands after having a bowel movement.
+E. coli can spread when an infected person doesn’t wash their hands after having a bowel movement.
 The bacteria are then spread when that person touches someone or something else, like food.
-Nursing homes, schools, and childcare facilities are particularly vulnerable to person-to-person spreading.
+Nursing homes, schools, and child care facilities are particularly vulnerable to person-to-person spreading.

 A doctor can confirm an E. coli infection with a simple stool sample.

-In most cases, home care is all that is required to treat an E. coli infection.
-Drink plenty of water, get lots of rest, and keep an eye out for more severe symptoms that necessitate a call to your doctor.
+In most cases, home care is all that’s required to treat an E. coli infection.
+Drink plenty of water, get lots of rest, and keep an eye out for more severe symptoms that require a call to your doctor.

 If you have bloody diarrhea or fever, check with your doctor before taking over-the-counter antidiarrheal medications.
-Also, check with your pediatrician before giving medications to infants or children.
+You should always check with your pediatrician before giving medications to infants or children.

 If dehydration is a concern, your doctor may order hospitalization and intravenous fluids.

-Most people show improvement within a week to 10 days after the onset of an infection and make a full recovery.
+Most people show improvement within five to seven days after the onset of an infection, and make a full recovery.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.